A detailed guide to web page optimization for better ranking

 The biggest, most influential, on-page factor by far is the content.
 This isn’t just about using the right keywords but also writing content that's high quality, in other words, stuff that people will want to read, share and link to.
 Crack this and you’re most of the way there.

 We’ve written a lot about how to create killer content so let’s focus on what you should be doing from an SEO perspective.

 Keywords within content

 Keywords are important.
 They are how search engines link what people are searching for to the content ranked for those searches.
 It’s the bridge between the intent of the searcher and the information shown on-page.
 You need to make sure that the keywords you want to rank for are included in the first 100 words of content.

 Make sure that the primary and secondary keywords are within your body copy and feature prominently.
-However, don't fall into the trap of sacraficing the quality of the copy to include your keywords.
+However, don't fall into the trap of sacrificing the quality of the copy to include your keywords.
 Additionally if you're finding you're having to try and shoehorn your keywords into the page, you probably have the wrong keywords for the copy.
 As covered in the next point, Google looks at the overall meaning of the page.
 Including keywords which don't really fit isn't going to do much for you.